 Research foci include energy and the environment, cultural heritage, nation-state, social justice, war and ethnic conflict, law and immigration.

 In order to support active collaboration of faculty and students, grant writing and fundraising activities the department has created an Anthropology of Europe Lab (AEL) housed in the main office space of the department.

 Research and teaching in primate and behavioral studies is well integrated in the medical school and especially in the graduate program in Evolution, Ecology, and Behavior (EEB).

-Through two new faculty additions in bioarchaeology and in evolutionary anthropology, the department will not only develop a unique strategic research strength in biological anthropology but also extend its interdisciplinary research profile with European archaeology through the establishment of the Human Evolutionary Morphology (BHEML) and Evolutionary Anthropology (EAL) Laboratories.
+Through the establishment of the Human Evolutionary Morphology (BHEML) and Evolutionary Anthropology (EAL) Laboratories, the department is developing not only a unique strategic research strength in biological anthropology, but also extends its interdisciplinary research profile with European archaeology.
 These labs will train students for an emerging job market in bioarchaeology and evolutionary anthropology with highly specialized skills such of geometric morphometrics, virtual anthropology and cultural transmission experiments.